MBBS admission in India till the year 2015 was a rigorous process with complications, creating confusion and chaos among the aspirants and parents.

 MCI –Medical Council of Indiais a regulatory body under the Ministry of Health & Family Welfare.

-- Having some basic knowledge about MCI and the MCI news is of vital importance to you.
+- Hence MCI regulates all medical colleges of India, having some basic knowledge about MCI and news is of vital importance.

 The most sought after educational course in India is MBBS.